austinhuang0131/mstdn-party-plus/docs/index.md

 !!! tip

     mstdn.party and mstdn.plus are generalist instances.
 Therefore, the majority of the content not specific to the two instances (especially regarding best practices) should apply to users on most other generalist instances as well.
-You are free to share this guide to other users as long as they are aware that they should only use it as a general advice on their conduct.
+You are free to share this guide to other users as long as they are aware that the guide makes no representation of other instance's rules and moderation (however similar they may be).

 !!! info